Let the change begin

 To deliver on Labour’s manifesto pledges, Keir Starmer’s Government must demonstrate that it is ready to take radical action to tackle the big issues of the day.
 It must be bold and break the cycle of decline that is affecting many industry sectors by restoring economic stability so businesses and organisations can plan for the long term and invest in the future.

-Here are some ‘must-dos’ for the first 100 days:
+Here is what has been accomplished in the first 100 days:

 Our post-election insights